ramonauble/db-js/readme.md

 ----------------------------------------------------
  the **shape** page is host to 6 independent waveshapers, one for each of the 6 partials.\
  the amount of shaping for each partial is determined by the position of the corresponding drawbar.\
- the sliders control both the pregain send & postgain mix amounts, so as the output level is increased, the output spectrum will also become brighter.
+ the sliders control both the pregain send & postgain mix amounts; as the output level is increased, the output spectrum will also become brighter.

 #### PAN
 ----------------------------------------------------